 Allen police took him to a nearby hospital where a doctor cleared him to be taken to jail.
 He died later that evening under suspicious circumstances that allegedly involved asphyxiation, according to an independent third-party autopsy report.
 The family’s attorney, Lee Merritt, claimed Marvin had been restrained, doused with pepper spray and choked.

 Several weeks have passed since Collin County Sheriff Jim Skinner terminated those involved and announced the Texas Rangers’ investigation into Marvin’s death.
 But the names of those allegedly involved in Marvin’s death still have not been released despite the demands from the family and their supporters.
-It’s another reason why they gathered on this Sunday afternoon at Big Ray’s BBQ in Allen.
+It’s another reason why they gathered on that Sunday afternoon at Big Ray’s BBQ in Allen.

 A few weeks after Marvin’s death, Plano Police Chief Ed Drain announced a special order for police to start ticketing people for low level marijuana possession — under 2 ounces — instead of taking them to the county jail, in part, because it disproportionately affects Black Americans like Marvin.
 The Allen Police Chief Brian Harvey offered his condolences to the family in a statement released on social media.
 He has yet to announce any policy changes or special orders.
-Those gathered at Big Ray’s want that to change.
+But those gathered at Big Ray’s want that to change.

 “‘When I heard about yet another police killing of another Black man, like Botham Jean, Darius Tarver, George Floyd, my heart wept cause I felt their pain,’” Collin County NAACP member Bessie Wright said, reading a poem written from Marvin’s perspective for his family at the rally. “‘But never in a million years did I think I would be next.
 Collin County — are you at all ashamed?’”